 WHERE TO EAT, STAY & Visit

-We often get asked for ideas for what to see & where to stay/eat whEn visiting Morocco.
-Below is a starting list we hope you enjoy.
+We often get asked for ideas for what to see & where to stay/eat when visiting Morocco.
+Below is a list o some of our favorites and we hope you enjoy.
 Feel free to suggest some of your own for us to include!

 AL FASSIA (GUELIZ )